Achievable logoAchievable logo

 Renal tubules and their role in homeostasis

-The late PCT has luminal Na+H+ exchanger and Cl-formate ion exchanger which result in net absorption of Na+ and Cl- into the cell.
-Na+ and Cl- also permeate through the paracellular spaces and are absorbed into the bloodstream from the lumen.
+The late PCT has a luminal Na+H+ exchanger and a Cl–formate ion exchanger, which together result in net absorption of Na+ and Cl- into the cell.
+Na+ and Cl- also move through paracellular spaces and are absorbed from the lumen into the bloodstream.

-Only free Ca++ that is not bound to plasma proteins can be filtered at the glomerulus.
+Only free Ca++ (not bound to plasma proteins) can be filtered at the glomerulus.
 Ca++ reabsorption is coupled to Na+ absorption in the PCT.

-2. Loop of Henle: The thin descending limb is permeable to water, NaCl and urea while the thick ascending limb is only permeable to NaCl, moderately permeable to urea but impermeable to water.
+2. Loop of Henle: The thin descending limb is permeable to water, NaCl, and urea, while the thick ascending limb is permeable to NaCl, moderately permeable to urea, but impermeable to water.

 The thick ascending limb reabsorbs 25% of Na+.
-The Na+K+2Cl- cotransporter (NKCC) moves 1 Na+, 1 K+ and 2 Cl- ions into the cells using energy derived from Na+ gradient.
-A portion of the absorbed K+ diffuses back into the lumen, hence the three ion transporter becomes electrogenic, making the luminal side more positive.
+The Na+K+2Cl- cotransporter (NKCC) moves 1 Na+, 1 K+, and 2 Cl- ions into the cells using energy derived from the Na+ gradient.
+A portion of the absorbed K+ diffuses back into the lumen, so the transporter becomes electrogenic and makes the luminal side more positive.
 Ca++ absorption occurs parallel to Na+ absorption in the thick ascending limb.
-Ca++ is absorbed along a paracellular route and is dependent on the “lumen positive potential difference”.
-Drugs like loop diuretics that block the Na+K+2Cl- cotransporter will also indirectly inhibit Ca++ absorption and have the potential to cause hypocalcemia.
+Ca++ is absorbed via a paracellular route and depends on the “lumen positive potential difference.”
+Drugs such as loop diuretics that block the Na+K+2Cl- cotransporter will also indirectly inhibit Ca++ absorption and can cause hypocalcemia.

-The thick ascending limb is the site where majority of filtered Mg++ is absorbed.
-It is dependent on the “lumen positive potential difference” created by the Na+K+2Cl- transporter.
-Loop diuretics by blocking the Na+K+2Cl- transporter have the potential to induce hypomagnesemia.
+The thick ascending limb is the site where the majority of filtered Mg++ is absorbed.
+This absorption depends on the “lumen positive potential difference” created by the Na+K+2Cl- transporter.
+By blocking the Na+K+2Cl- transporter, loop diuretics can induce hypomagnesemia.

 The thick ascending limb is impermeable to water.
-As a result, NaCl is absorbed while water is not absorbed, leading to hypotonicity of the luminal fluid.
+As a result, NaCl is absorbed while water is not, leading to hypotonicity of the luminal fluid.

-3. Distal tubule and collecting duct: The Na+Cl- cotransporter in the luminal membrane of the early distal tubule absorbs Na+ and along with it Cl- into the cell.
-As this segment is also impermeable to water, it dilutes the tubular fluid even further.
+3. Distal tubule and collecting duct: The Na+Cl- cotransporter in the luminal membrane of the early distal tubule absorbs Na+ and, along with it, Cl- into the cell.
+Because this segment is also impermeable to water, it dilutes the tubular fluid even further.
 Thiazide diuretics block the Na+Cl- cotransporter by binding to the Cl- site.

-The late distal tubule and collecting ducts has two special cell types - principal cells and alpha - intercalated cells.
-The principal cells are involved in Na+ and water reabsorption and K+ secretion.
-The alpha intercalated cells are involved in K + reabsorption and H+ secretion.
+The late distal tubule and collecting ducts have two special cell types: principal cells and alpha-intercalated cells.
+Principal cells are involved in Na+ and water reabsorption and K+ secretion.
+Alpha-intercalated cells are involved in K+ reabsorption and H+ secretion.
 H+K+ATPase on the luminal membrane of the intercalated cell moves K+ into the cell while H+ moves from the cell into the lumen.

-K+ secretion by the principal cells is dependent on the electrochemical gradient for K+ as K+ simply diffuses down its concentration gradient.
-Higher the intracellular K+ concentration, more will be the K+ excretion.
-Any factor that increases Na+ reabsorption will lead to increased K+ secretion e.g. aldosterone, high Na+ diet etc.
+K+ secretion by principal cells depends on the electrochemical gradient for K+, because K+ diffuses down its concentration gradient.
+The higher the intracellular K+ concentration, the greater the K+ excretion.
+Any factor that increases Na+ reabsorption will increase K+ secretion (e.g., aldosterone, high Na+ diet).

-The luminal membrane of the principal cells has ENaC channels which are epithelial sodium channels through which Na+ enters the cell down its electrochemical gradient (hence, no energy is required).
-Aldosterone increases the transcription of ENaC channel proteins leading to increased Na+ absorption.
-K+sparing diuretics inhibit Na+ absorption and K+secretion by the principal cells, with the potential to cause hyperkalemia.
+The luminal membrane of principal cells has ENaC channels (epithelial sodium channels) through which Na+ enters the cell down its electrochemical gradient (so no energy is required).
+Aldosterone increases transcription of ENaC channel proteins, leading to increased Na+ absorption.
+K+sparing diuretics inhibit Na+ absorption and K+ secretion by principal cells, with the potential to cause hyperkalemia.

-Water reabsorption by the late distal tubule and collecting ducts is dependent on ADH.
+Water reabsorption by the late distal tubule and collecting ducts depends on ADH.

 Sign up for free to take 21 quiz questions on this topic